 The pressure sewer system consists of an underground tank and pump at each property, which collects sewage and discharges it through a network of pressure pipes to the treatment facility.
 Once installed, the only parts of the system that will be visible on the property will be a boundary kit, tank lid, and pump control panel.
-More information on pressure sewer systems is available on Council's website.
+Find our more information on pressure sewer systems.